 Budgets.
 So simple and yet so difficult.
 In our first episode, you’ll learn about the importance of a budget as a tool to help you stop living paycheck to paycheck.
+Whether you’re trying to manage your personal checking account, save up for a down payment on a new home, or just manage your monthly bills, having a good budget can help take the stress out of payday… but how do you get started with budgeting?
+In our first episode, you’ll learn about the importance of a budget as a tool to help you stop living paycheck to paycheck.
 With a personal touch and easy to understand information, Money, I’m Home is bringing your money back to you!

 Lynne Jarman-Johnson (LJJ): Money, I’m home.
 From finance to fitness.
 Hi everybody, welcome in.
 This is Lynne Jarman-Johnson with Consumers Credit Union.
 And I’ll tell you what, we’ve got a great podcast for you, today, because we’re going to introduce you to a person who was out in our community, and he is doing something that is probably one of the most important missions that we have, and that is financial education.
 Thanks so much, Scott Dobson for joining us.